loiseaujc/QuadProg/README.md

 ### Description

-This is an updated version of the `quadprog` solver initially written by A. Turlach in Fortran 77.
+This is an updated version of the `quadprog` solver initially written by Berwin A. Turlach in Fortran 77.
 It can be used to solve strictly convex quadratic programs of the form

 $$
 \begin{aligned}